 - For SBPT clubs, the Principal must PRE-APPROVE any monies spent.
-YOU WILL NOT BE REIMBURSED for something bought without prior approval.
-NOTE: SBPT purchases must be for school-related use and/or consumption on school premises. - For SAF clubs, Principal pre-approval is not required, but meeting minutes reflecting decisions must be documented and submitted with the check request. - Only SBPT items purchased with "A-Funds" intended for student use and consumption on school premises are tax-exempt.
-See Account Clerk Typist for Tax-Exempt Certificate to submit to vendor. - Most items purchased for SAF Club and/or resale ARE TAXABLE.
+You will not be reimbursed for something bought without prior approval.
+NOTE: SBPT purchases must be for school-related use and/or consumption on school premises. - For SAF clubs, Principal pre-approval is not required, but meeting minutes reflecting decisions must be documented and submitted with the check request. - SBPT items purchased with "A-Funds" intended for student use and consumption on school premises are tax exempt.
+These purchases are restricted to instructional supplies (no food, T-shirts, trophies, etc.) and should be done via a PO or P-Card.
+The Accounting Department prefers that reimbursements from SBPT funds be avoided.
+If this is not feasible, then see the Account Clerk for a Tax-Exempt Certificate to submit to the vendor. - Most items purchased for SAF Club and/or resale are taxable.
 See Account Clerk Typist for Resale Certificate to submit to vendor. - Student Activity Advisors should refer to the Procedures Manual for Student Activity Funds and The Safeguarding Accounting and Auditing of Extra Classroom Activity Funds Finance Pamphlet 2 for further information on the collection and payment of sales tax.
 Both documents are available on the RCSD Intranet site. - For SAF expenses, obtain a "Check Authorization Form" from the Account Clerk Typist or from the RCSD Intranet site.
 Fill it out completely and turn it into the Account Clerk Typist, along with an original receipt, and the club meeting minutes.
 Be sure to retain a copy of the receipt for the club records.

-NOTE: Both the Student Treasurer and Club Advisor must approve and sign the form.

-- For SBPT expenses, make a copy of the receipt for your records and then submit the original receipt to the Account Clerk Typist. - Reimbursements made from credit card purchases require an original "detailed" receipt of the items purchased AND a copy of the page from the credit card statement confirming the purchase with any personal information blacked out, with the exception of your name and the charge to be reimbursed.
+Please Note: Both the Student Treasurer and Club Advisor must approve and sign the form. - For SBPT expenses, make a copy of the receipt for your records and then submit the original receipt to the Account Clerk Typist. - Reimbursements made from credit card purchases require an original "detailed" receipt of the items purchased and a copy of the page from the credit card statement confirming the purchase with any personal information blacked out, with the exception of your name and the charge to be reimbursed.
 The only exception to providing a copy of this credit card statement is if the detailed receipt also substantiates that the purchase was cleared through a credit card. - Once the Principal approves the request, a reimbursement check will be issued. - PLEASE understand that this process will take a minimum of four (4) working days and you should plan ahead.
-ONLY in an absolute emergency will this process be waived or altered in any way. - All receipts from purchases must be turned in for reimbursement within TWO WEEKS of the date on the receipt. - DO NOT HOLD ANY RECEIPTS for longer than two weeks. - Individual account statements will be issued as requested.
+ONLY in an absolute emergency will this process be waived or altered in any way. - All receipts from purchases must be turned in for reimbursement within TWO WEEKS of the date on the receipt. - Do not hold any receipts for longer than two weeks.
+All receipts from purchases must be turned in for reimbursement within TWO WEEKS of the date on the receipt. - Individual account statements will be issued as requested.